AndrewEllis93/Print-Tuning-Guide/README.md

 - **0.03 Pressure Advance** (only if you have not yet tuned it)\
     This is simply a PA value on the lowest end of the normal range.
 - **High Fan Speed**\
-    As they are only small object, we need to ensure they have enough cooling so that the top layers don't sag.
+    As these are only small objects, we need to ensure they have enough cooling so that the top layers don't sag.

 **Steps:**